Russell Wilson: 2017

 On September 5, 2017, Wilson was voted Seahawks offensive captain for the fifth consecutive season.
 In Week 3, in a 33–27 loss to the Tennessee Titans, he was 29 of 49 for 373 passing yards and four passing touchdowns.
 In Week 8 against the Houston Texans, Wilson posted an astounding performance, going 26 of 41 for a career-high 452 passing yards and four touchdowns in a matchup where both he and Deshaun Watson each threw over 400 yards.
 Wilson also rushed for 30 yards, totaling 482 yards of offense in the 41–38 victory.
 With his strong performance, Wilson earned NFC Offensive Player of the Week.
 On December 21, 2017, the Seahawks were fined $100,000 for failure to properly apply the concussion protocol on a hit Wilson sustained during the Week 10 win over the Arizona Cardinals.

-In Week 12, with the win over San Francisco, Wilson became the winningest quarterback in a player's first six seasons with 63 wins, surpassing Joe Flacco.
+In a Week 12 win over the San Francisco 49ers, Wilson became the winningest quarterback in a player's first six seasons with 63 wins, surpassing Joe Flacco.
 Next week, with his 15-yard touchdown throw to running back J. D. McKissic, the third of his game, Wilson tied Eli Manning in 2011 for the most fourth quarter touchdowns in a single season with 15.
 He went 20 for 31 for 227 yards and three touchdowns in that game, earning him NFC Offensive Player of the Week.
 On December 19, 2017, Wilson was named to his fourth Pro Bowl.

-The Seahawks ended the season with nine wins, ending Wilson's streak of five consecutive seasons with double-digit wins and a playoff appearance.
+The Seahawks ended the season with a 9–7 record, ending Wilson's streak of five consecutive seasons with double-digit wins and a playoff appearance.
 He threw for 34 touchdown passes, finishing the season as the league's leader in touchdowns thrown.
 With 586 rushing yards and three touchdowns, he also finished the season as the team's leading rusher in both categories.
 Wilson was ranked 11th by his peers on the NFL Top 100 Players of 2018.